 The Village of Brazil, Indiana was founded in 1866.
-Soon thereafter the rich coal and iron ore mines began to operate and those industries attracted many people who were uneducated, coarse and sometimes brutal … men who needed to be brawny while not necessarily brainy.
+Soon thereafter, the rich coal and iron ore mines began to operate and those industries attracted many people who were uneducated, coarse, and sometimes brutal.
+They were men who needed to be brawny, while not necessarily brainy.

 During these early years of the little town’s growth, in a period when there were very few libraries even in large cities, Brazil had a little band of cultured women who dared to try to start a library.
 In 1878, Mrs. Mary B. Schultz collected sixteen books and Mrs. Mary B. Richardson fourteen.
 Strawberry Festivals and ice cream socials were held to raise money for books.

 In 1879 an entertainment that raised $107.00 was held in turner’s hall for the purpose of purchasing more books and a plan of circulation was devised.
 Mr. L. O. Schultz, who was city treasurer, made room in his office for the books and acted as librarian.
 In the following years the little hoard of volumes were shifted to various places, but the indomitable women who formed the Ladies’ Literary Society kept up the struggle to offer some reading material to those who could and would read.

 A Library Board had been established as early as 1879.
 This first board consisted of R. H. Irwin, A. O. Baldwin, C. W. Crawford, William Spiers, Mrs. E. H. Hussey, Mrs. W. H. Zimmerman, and Miss Mattie Mercer.